Alex Sanabia: New York Mets

 On June 29, 2021, Sanabia’s contract was purchased by the New York Mets organization.
 Sanabia pitched to a 4.34 ERA in 12 appearances split between the Triple-A Syracuse Mets and Double-A Binghamton Rumble Ponies.
 On November 7, Sanabia elected free agency.

 York Revolution (second stint)

 On February 22, 2022, Sanabia re-signed with the York Revolution of the Atlantic League of Professional Baseball.
+In 17 starts for the Revolution, Sanabia compiled a 4-5 record and 4.86 ERA with 74 strikeouts over 87 innings of work.

 Gastonia Honey Hunters

 On August 16, 2022, Sanabia was traded to the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+Sanabia made 5 starts for Gastonia to round out the year, posting a pristine 3–0 record and 0.93 ERA with 27 strikeouts in 29 innings pitched.
+He became a free agent following the season.